vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 positive filters (match if any of the keys matches) or negative filter (remove if any of the keys matches).
 See more examples in [feature-tuning set filtering](feature-tuning.html#multi-lookup-set-filtering).

-Run query with not filter:
+Run query with the not filter:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>